programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 26254  Thu, 23 Mar 2000 05:53:00 -0800 (PST)  susan.scott@enron.com  Also, I would add that another reason we didn'...
 None                Re: FERC Issues  gerald.nemec@enron.com   (0.9864, 0.124, 0.85, 0.026)             0.9864              0.124             0.850              0.026  susan.scott@enron.com,gerald.nemec@enron.com
 26359  Tue, 12 Sep 2000 01:25:00 -0700 (PDT)  susan.scott@enron.com  I think that ultimately I would feel OK about ...
 None  Re: Confidentiality Agreement  gerald.nemec@enron.com  (0.9735, 0.129, 0.802, 0.069)             0.9735              0.129             0.802              0.069  susan.scott@enron.com,gerald.nemec@enron.com
 ```
 What do we learn from this investigation?
+The summary view provides some interesting although still unclear results:

 * The most negative e-mail exchange seems to be influenced by the sender forwarding multiple e-mail alerts about a forest fire in Montana. * The second most negative exchange alludes to some specific issues related to the "DOL Duke Deal", which is very curious.
 * Meanwhile, the most positive e-mail exchange consists of polite language with subject lines about Accomplishments and Opportunities.
 * The second most positive contains edits about documents and a confidentiality agreement.

-Let's say we are most interested in the Duke Deal and the list of Accomplishments.
-In particular, e-mails with ID's 27701, 27744, 2811, and 2941.
+Let's say we are most interested in understanding 1) what the "DOL Duke Deal" refers to, and why these e-mails received such negative compound sentiment scores, and 2) what Accomplishments and Opportunities the positive exchange refers to, and why this exchange is so positive.

+We can select a subset of e-mails to investigate further, and identify them based upon their id values (the number at the beginning of each line.
+In this case, let's take a closer look at e-mails **27701, 27744, 2811, and 2941.**

-To read the full message texts, pandas will allow us to filter directly for the id of the row within our emailDataFrame, which is listed at the beginning of each line (to the left) with the syntax **emailDataFrame.loc[id]**.
-We can further specify printing out the entire contents of the Message column by using the syntax **emailDataFrame.loc[id].Message.**
+To read the full message texts, pandas will allow us to select directly for the id of the row within our emailDataFrame with the syntax **emailDataFrame.loc[id]**.
+This would produce another summary view as in the outputs above.
+But in this case, we want to print out the full value of the Message, as well as the full value of the Subject line.
+To do this, we can add a dot at the end of the select syntax and name the column we wish to use, such as **emailDataFrame.loc[id].Message**

 Here is the code, including an excerpt of the output (please run it yourself to find the full outputs -- and be judicious with reading and reposting any identifiable information):

 ```
-locations = [27701, 27744, 2811, 2941]
+email_of_interest_locations = [27701, 27744, 2811, 2941]
-for location in locations:
+for location in email_of_interest_locations:
     print('Current e-mail with subject line: ' + emailDataFrame.loc[location].Subject)
     print(emailDataFrame.loc[location].Message)
     print("***")